-(6) Remove cotton sheeting fabric and remains of cover fabric from the mockup.
+(6) Remove cotton sheeting fabric and remains of upholstery fabric specimens.

-(7) Clean all carbonaceous char from the combination of materials remaining after the cover fabric remains have been removed in the vertical and horizontal panels by scraping with a brush.
+(7) Clean all carbonaceous char from the combination of materials remaining after the upholstery fabric remains have been removed in the vertical and horizontal panels by scraping with a brush.
 If the filling material is in loose form, carefully remove the loose fill test specimens from each panel.
 Using appropriate tools (e.g. catch tray, razor, scissors, tweezers and/or tongs) remove the charred portion of the loose fill material.